matijagalina/ArcadeGame/README.md

 **HOW TO RUN**

 To run this game you should have a browser who fully support canvas html5 element (check it here: https://caniuse.com/#search=canvas) and ES6 Javascript class features (check it here: https://caniuse.com/#search=es6%20class ).
 There is no mobile version of this game (you can play it only with keyboard) so be sure you are on desktop computer or laptop.

-The game is accesible from this url: https://matijagalina.github.io/ArcadeGame/
+The game is accesible from this url: https://matijagalina.github.io/ArcadeGame/ You can also run this game locally by downloading all the files and folders from this repo by clicking on the button *Clone or download* on the main page of the repo (https://github.com/matijagalina/ArcadeGame) and selecting the *Download ZIP* options.
+Unpack the ZIP to your selected destination (ex.
+Documents) and run the game by opening *index.html* file in your browser.

 **HOW TO PLAY**